-Anosmia occurs when intranasal swelling or other obstruction prevents odors from gaining access to the olfactory area; when the olfactory neuroepithelium is destroyed; or when the olfactory nerve fila, bulbs, tracts, or central connections are destroyed (see Some Causes of Anosmia).
+Anosmia occurs when intranasal swelling or other obstruction prevents odors from gaining access to the olfactory area; when the olfactory neuroepithelium is destroyed; or when the olfactory nerve fila, bulbs, tracts, or central connections are destroyed (see Table: Some Causes of Anosmia).

 Some Causes of Anosmia

 Prior URI, especially influenza infection, is implicated in 14 to 26% of all presenting cases of hyposmia or anosmia.

 Drugs can contribute to anosmia in susceptible patients.
 Other causes include prior head and neck radiation, recent nasal or sinus surgery, nasal and brain tumors, and toxins.
 The role of tobacco is uncertain.